larryhastings/big/README.md

     sm.state_manager.state = NextState()
 ```

-The `accessor` class decorator creates a property for you, a
+The `accessor` class decorator creates a property for you--a
-short-cut that directly accesses the `state` attribute of
+shortcut that directly accesses the `state` attribute of
 your state manager.
+Just decorate your state machine class
-Just decorate with `@accessor()`:
+with `@accessor()`:

 ```Python
     @accessor()